 The dataset appears as the first map layer in Builder.
 You can add additional layers, or click on the map layer to apply styling and analysis features.

-Alternatively, you can create a map directly from Your maps dashboard.
+Alternatively, you can create a map directly from your Maps page.

 Create a Map

-Your maps dashboard enables you to create and manage maps in CARTO.
+Your Maps page enables you to create and manage maps in CARTO.
 You can connect a dataset directly through the create map process.

-If someone has shared a CARTO map with you, you can drag and drop the .carto file to Your maps dashboard and import the map to your account.
+If someone has shared a CARTO map with you, you can drag and drop the .carto file to your Maps page and import the map to your account.
 You will be able to see all of the map layers, data, and styling applied.
 For details, see Downloading and Importing CARTO Maps.

 The Add datasets options appear, where you can select a dataset, view the Connect Dataset options, view the Data Library, or create an empty dataset.